bytebase/bytebase.com-old/content/docs/tenant-database-management/tenant-gitops.md

 Please be noted that the database name in the file path ("store") is now completely ignored.

 Both SQL files and YAML manifests can co-exist and be used on per-migration basis depending on your needs.
-Your VCS repository for storing migartion scripts could look like follows after several migrations:
+After several migrations, your VCS repository for storing migration scripts could look like follows:

 ```
 bytebase/Staging/store##0001##ddl##add-company-table.sql